How can I get the most value out of my credit card rewards?

 2. Buy a gift card

-Gift cards are one of the most popular ways to redeem credit card rewards because of their flexibility and point to dollar value.
-Some rewards cards even offer extra rewards when you purchase a gift card through a retail partner.
-For example, redeeming $20 worth of rewards or points could get you a $25 or $30 gift card.
+Gift cards are one of the most popular ways to redeem credit card rewards because of their flexibility and point-to-dollar value.
+Some cards even offer extra rewards when you purchase a gift card through a retail partner.
+For example, redeeming $20 worth of rewards or points could get you a $25 gift card.

 3. Apply towards travel

 Redeeming your credit card rewards for travel can save you hundreds of dollars on airfare or hotels.
 However, the need to accrue lots of miles or points, blackout dates and other travel restrictions often make travel redemption frustrating.
 Because mileage conversion rates change frequently, a good rule of thumb to avoid missing out on travel rewards is to redeem your miles or rewards points early and often.
 Check to see what travel sites partner with your issuer.
 Redeeming your rewards for a gift card at a travel or car rental company also can stretch your travel budget.
 You can also earn additional cash back on your travel plans by booking through your credit cardâ€™s online shopping portal.